Anthropology (AA-T Degree A0668)

 Degree A0668

-Anthropology is the holistic study of humans today and in the past, with a focus on cultural diversity and bio-cultural variation and a scope that include our ancestors and close relatives in the primates.
+Anthropology is the holistic study of humans today and in the past, with a focus on cultural diversity and biocultural variation and a scope that include our ancestors and close relatives in the primates.
 Students will be introduced to the core concepts, research methods, and theories of the major subfields of anthropology.
-Anthropological skills and concepts are useful for a variety of public and private sector careers, including those in journalism, business, public health, social services, economic development, and museums, to name a few.
+Anthropological skills and concepts are useful for a variety of public and private sector careers, including those in journalism, business, public health, social services, economic development, and museums, to name but a few.

 Required Courses